diogotcorreia/master-thesis/docs/content/ch04-the-thing.typ

 #footnote[
-  It is worth noting that the `.pyre_config` extension is a modification to Pysa made for this project, since the `.config` extension sometimes collided with existing files in the projects, and is implemented via a patch in the Nix package.
+  It is worth noting that the `.pyre_config` extension is a modification to Pysa made for this project, since the `.config` extension sometimes collided with existing files in the projects under analysis, and is implemented via a patch in the Nix package.
 ] and `sources_sinks.pysa`.
-Then, it executes Pysa to perform the analysis by invoking it via the command line and capturing its stdout.
+It then executes Pysa to perform the analysis by invoking it via the command line and capturing its `stdout` output.

-After the analysis is performed, there is also a need to parse Pysa's output, which is done by compiling the information present in the `pysa-results/taint-output.json` file into a list of taint traces that highlight how the taint flows from the source to the sink.
+After the analysis is performed, Pysa's output is treated by compiling the information present in the `pysa-results/taint-output.json` file into a list of taint traces that highlight how the taint flows from the source to the sink.

-Unfortunately, Pysa lacks documentation about its output format, as it is made to be used with their own tool, sapp#footnote(link("https://github.com/facebook/sapp")).
+Unfortunately, Pysa lacks documentation about its output format, as it is intended to be used with Meta's own postprocessing tool, sapp#footnote(link("https://github.com/facebook/sapp")).
-This was an implementation challenge, as it made reconstructing entire flow from source to sink quite difficult.
+This was an implementation challenge, as it made reconstructing entire flows from source to sink quite difficult.
 Fortunately, reading the source code for sapp helped with parsing the relevant data, and #TheTool is able to accurately reconstruct the appropriate traces.